 DuBard School Students Advance to Local School Districts

-Eighteen students from DuBard School for Language Disorders at The University of Southern Mississippi (USM) are returning to their local school districts next year.
-The advancing students were recognized at a special awards celebration held at The University of Southern Mississippi.
+Twenty-three students from the DuBard School for Language Disorders at The University of Southern Mississippi (USM) are returning to their local school districts next year.
+The advancing students were recognized at a special awards celebration held at USM.

-The DuBard School for Language Disorders currently serves 80 children in its full-time enrollment program.
-These children have an average of seven diagnoses each, with primary disability rulings in speech, language, and/or hearing.
+The DuBard School for Language Disorders currently serves 80 children in its full time enrollment program.
+These children have an average of 5.6 diagnoses each, with primary disability rulings in speech, language, and/or hearing.
 The school is non-graded, with students progressing at their own rates of progress.
-On average, children attend DuBard School for four years before returning to their home school districts to continue their education.
+On average, children attend DuBard School for five years before returning to the their home school districts to continue their education.